Does Smoking Weed Cause Acne? Marijuana & Skincare

 Marijuana smoke could have a similar effect but again, more research is necessary.
 If you’re concerned about the smoke either way, then there are alternative ways of consuming marijuana, such as edibles.

 For some, marijuana can be a way to alleviate stress and calm your nerves.
-For others, it can be an enhancer for anxiety.
+For others, it can be similar to alcohol and instead, be an enhancer for anxiety.
 In states where marijuana is not legal, the fear of getting caught with marijuana alone is enough to build up the stress which may lead to an outbreak.
 For some, that specific strain of marijuana may bring about inducing effects which can cause the anxiety.

 Stress alone can’t cause acne, but it has been known to be a contributing factor.
 While marijuana may not worsen pimples, the underlying stress that may come with the marijuana can certainly have an impact.